sneakyweasel/genetic-quantum-correction/README.md

 Telling those pesky PhD quantum scientists how to do their job was clearly a motivation since I studied Philosophy.

 The code can be tested on http://logicien.fr and runs in the browser.
-It is based on the https://github.com/subprotocol/genetic-js library.
+It is based on the https://github.com/subprotocol/genetic-js library and was linted with ESlint.

 HOW IT WORKS
 ============